rau03/holyfamilypickleball/README.md

 # Holy Family Pickleball Club Website

-A modern, responsive website for the Holy Family Pickleball Club built with Next.js and Tailwind CSS.
+A modern, responsive website for the Holy Family Pickleball Club was built with Next.js and Tailwind CSS.
 The website provides information about pickleball sessions, schedules, and community engagement opportunities.

 ## Features